expra-frankfurt/wise25/lecture/general_information/student-guide.md

-# General information about EXPRA
+# General Information About EXPRA

 As EXPRA begins, we strongly recommend that you read the following information.